sparQone/claudewatch/README.md

 **Claude Watch** gives you visibility into your context usage across all active sessions, so you can intentionally save your work before Claude does it for you.

+When you get the warning, tell Claude:

+**Write everything we did so far to progress.md, ensure to note the approach we're taking, the steps we've done so far, and the current failure we're working on.**

 ### The RPI Framework

 This tool pairs well with the **Research-Plan-Implement (RPI) Framework**—a structured methodology for working with Claude Code: